Ukrainian students Scholarships

 You will need evidence of your current immigration status with documentation such as a Biometric Residence Permit, Home Office letters or a solicitor’s letter.
 If you are unsure about your current immigration status please speak to your solicitor or to your family members if you are listed as a dependent on a family member’s immigration application.

 Please provide a scan of the photograph page of your current passport.

-If you have left Ukraine please provide details of your current location, and your immigration status in that country.
+If you have left Ukraine please provide evidence of your current address, and, if you are not living in the UK, your immigration status in that country.